 LG27UK850 – Best 4K Monitor for Photo Editing

 This model is focusing on professional users who have photography as their passion.
 The panel and stand can be assembled easily without using the tools.
 The base is made of satin aluminum.
-It has an upper frame and sides measure 7mm and the bottom is 2” mm.
-The monitor is controlled by the joystick.
+It has an upper frame and the sides measure 7mm and the bottom is 2” mm.

 It has 16M colors that are displayed and a diagonal of 60.47 cm.
 This monitor is perfect for adobe illustrator, core drawing, photoshop or even playing video games and watching high-definition movies.